-39 Federal Trade Commission Act Incorporating U.S. Safe Web Act amendements of 2006.
+&lt;sup>39 Federal Trade Commission Act Incorporating U.S. Safe Web Act amendements of 2006.

 III.
-CONCLUSION
+CLOSING

-Indonesian Competition Law is aimed at improving economic efficiency and people's welfare.
+Article 3 of Law Number 5 of 1999 aims to improve economic efficiency as one of the efforts to improve people's welfare.
 From a philosophical point of view, people's welfare law is closely related to the "greatest benefit for the greatest people" (Jeremy Bentham).
-However, if we look at the interests between business actors and consumers, another aim of the law is the interest in efficiency which prioritizes the interests of business actors.
+However, if we look at the interests between business actors and consumers, this condition can still be seen that the interest in efficiency still prioritizes the interests of business actors.
 It is proven that Law Number 5 of 1999 does not regulate the right of consumers to demand justice (compensation) for actions that violate antitrust provisions.
-Fulfilment of consumer justice is placed as an "object" rather than a subject whose rights must be protected due to violations of business competition.
-Consumers can not act as parties receiving direct compensation due to breaches of anti-monopoly provisions.
-This condition proves that objectives of Competition Law are normatively in line with the objectives of the 1945 Constitution, however it shall also ensure that balance of interest among stakeholders to be applied harmoniously.
+Fulfilment of consumer justice is only placed as an "object" rather than a subject whose rights must be protected due to violations of business competition.
+Consumers can not act as parties receiving direct compensation due to breaches of antimonopoly provisions.
+This condition proves that the objectives of the Business Competition Law are normatively in line with the objectives of the 1945 Constitution, but states need balance and political choice of business competition law in realizing harmony with the principles of togetherness, fair efficiency, sustainability, environmental insight, independence, and with maintaining the balance of progress and national economic unity.